 Stage 3 - Mild Decline in Cognition

-The next point you’ll learn about in dementia courses is stage three, which is characterised by a worsening of forgetfulness accompanied by difficulty in talking and concentration.
+The next point you’ll learn about in dementia courses is stage three, which is characterised by a worsening of forgetfulness accompanied by difficulty in talking and concentrating.

 Stage 4 - Early Stage Dementia

-Stage four is also referred to as early-stage dementia, where cognitive decline can be measured by professionals and memory, focus and speech issues worsen.
+Stage four is also referred to as early-stage dementia, where professionals can measure cognitive decline and memory, focus and speech issues worsen.
 Daily tasks also start to become a problem.